lpiep/wfbz_disasters_lite/README.md

 * [ ] Figure out if Cal Fire should be included since it can't be automatically updated
 * [ ] Waiting on USFS IT for access to 2020 - 2023 ICS reports
 * [ ] Harmonize events (waiting on above)
+* [ ] Do some validation of data sets as they come in

 ## Run